 VI.
 Upon this moral Sense is founded all the Power of the Orator.
-The various Figures of Speech, are the several Manners which a lively Genius, warm'd with Passions suitable to the Occasion, naturally runs into, only a little diversify'd by Custom: and they only move the Hearers, by giving a lively Representation of the Passions of the Speaker; which are communicated to the Hearers, as we observ'd above of one Passion, viz.
-Pity.
+The various Figures of Speech, are the several Manners which a lively Genius, warm'd with Passions suitable to the

 The Power of Oratory founded on it.